Use Aurora HDR for free for 14 days.

 Balling up hands into fists, crossing arms on the chest, or any other kind of tense hand poses are signs of irritation or aggression.
 This isn’t desirable if you’re going for an attractive photo shoot.
 Try bending the hand at a 90-degree angle or making the hands hang loosely while drawing the shoulders back a little.
 This is creative and will flatter the model’s figure.

 That’s why editing a photo is so important: it allows others to see the reality around us, as our own two eyes see it, and not through the imperfections of an unedited camera shot.
-Luminar can help you with that.
-This powerful RAW converter has a quick and easy interface that will make your subjects look stunning.
+Luminar Neo can help you with that no matter what you choose - holding a hand pose or any other option.
+This powerful AI editor has a quick and easy interface that will make your subjects look stunning.
 If you aren’t ready to buy but would like to see the results, there’s a 30-day free trial to help you make up your mind.

 Thank you for downloading